rodrigocolozio/rodrigocolozio/README.md

-### Currently working on automate python script to analyze log files, I'll share them soon
+### Currently working on automation scripts with python to perform cybersecurity tasks quicker and easier.
+Feel free to check them out <a href="https://github.com/rodrigocolozio?tab=stars">My scripts</a>